Trends in the fitness industry

 "Necessity is the mother of invention," says Phillip Mills, Executive Director of Les Mills.
 "Studio owners who have relied solely on what's on offer in their on-site studio have dived headfirst into the digital world."
 Les Mills said it recently released the world's largest study of post-pandemic fitness consumer needs, the 2021 Les Mills Global Fitness Report.
 It surveyed 12,157 fitness consumers worldwide.
-One result: 80 percent of gym members want to integrate digital offerings into their individual training plans in the future.
+One result: 80 percent of gym members want to integrate digital fitness industry into their individual training plans in the future.

 This trend is confirmed by the American College of Sports Medicine (ACSM).
 Last year, online training (live stream classes and workouts on demand) was ranked number one for the first time in the top ten fitness trends worldwide.
 Followed by wearables, bodyweight training, outdoor activities and HIIT (high-intensity interval training).
 In 6th place is virtual training.
 This is now increasingly offered in studios to allow members to train more flexibly (for example, early in the morning).